dotnet/android/build-tools/xaprepare/README.md

    `Configurables.Defaults`
  - [Runtimes.cs](xaprepare/ConfigAndData/Runtimes.cs)
-   This file defines **all** of the Mono runtimes, BCL (Base Class Library) assemblies, utilities and components used by `Xamarin.Android` in the build as well as generated as part of the build for inclusion in bundles and installers.
+   This file defines **all** of the Mono runtimes, BCL (Base Class Library) assemblies, utilities and components used by .NET for Android in the build as well as generated as part of the build for inclusion in bundles and installers.
  - [Dependencies/*.cs](xaprepare/ConfigAndData/Dependencies)
    Files in this directory contain dependencies (program and package names + versions) for all the supported operating systems.